-The Department of Public Works' Sidewalk Inspection and Repair Program makes it easier and less expensive for property owners to comply with City and State codes that require them to keep their sidewalks free of defects.
+The Public Works Sidewalk Inspection and Repair Program makes it easier and less expensive for property owners to comply with City and State codes that require them to keep their sidewalks free of defects.
 The program accomplishes this by coordinating large-scale sidewalk improvements, making the process streamlined and efficient for property owners.
 Proactive sidewalk inspections of all city sidewalks are on a 25-year cycle to get repairs.
 That means, every 25 years, all city sidewalks are inspected and repaired as part of the program.
 Sidewalk damage that is the responsibility of city agencies or private utilities is also repaired as part of the program.

 How It Works